Griffith University: Research

-Research commercialisation
+Research commercialization

-Griffith offers research commercialisation and services for business, industry and government through Griffith Enterprise.
+Griffith offers research commercialization and services for business, industry, and government through Griffith Enterprise.

 Other centres

-As well as research centres and institutes, Griffith has a number of cultural and community focused organisations.
-These include the EcoCentre, which provides a space for environmental education activities, exhibitions, seminars and workshops; and the Centre for Interfaith & Cultural Dialogue (formerly the Multi-Faith Centre).
+As well as research centres and institutes, Griffith has several cultural and community-focused organizations.
+These include the EcoCentre, which provides a space for environmental education activities, exhibitions, seminars, and workshops; and the Centre for Interfaith & Cultural Dialogue (formerly the Multi-Faith Centre).

 Recognised research

-In 2021, a research team led by the University discovered a new type of tree frog in New Guinea which is commonly known as the "chocolate frog".
+In 2021, a research team led by the university discovered a new type of tree frog in New Guinea which is commonly known as the "chocolate frog".

+Academic reputation

+In the 2024 Aggregate Ranking of Top Universities, which measures aggregate performance across the QS, THE and ARWU rankings, the university attained a position of #236 (17th nationally).